Investigation

 - understand that their statements can be used as evidence

-- a hearing before a panel of the commission
+- a hearing before a panel of the Board

-The commission must first take action that protects the public and then, if possible, remediate the nurse.
+WABON must first take action that protects the public and then, if possible, remediate the nurse.
 Most cases can be resolved with some kind of remediation.
-Often, this includes educational classes, and a report of what has been learned.
+Often, this includes educational classes and a report of what has been learned.
 It may include probation, supervision, restriction on work shifts or positions, or employer reports.
 However, in some cases, it may require suspension of the license for a period of time, or in extreme cases, revocation of the license.